2.3. MATLAB Scripts

 • If you want to see the result of a calculation, leave off the semicolon.
 The output will be displayed in the Command Window.

-• If the output would be too much to display on the screen; or you just don’t want to see it, then add a semicolon after the command.
+• If the output is too much to display on the screen, or you just don’t want to see it, add a semicolon after the command.

-• Many commands, such as plotting commands, do not produce output on the Command Window, so there is no difference between with or without the semicolon.
+• Many commands, such as plotting commands, do not produce output to the Command Window, so there is no difference between using a semicolon or not.

 >> b